-Besides the white posterboard, we usually also have a few 11x15 sheets of donated good rag printmaking paper you can try out, and also some Bristol Board, which is about midway between posterboard and professional printmaking paper, in quality and price.
+Besides the white posterboard, we also have some Bristol Board, which is about midway between posterboard and professional printmaking paper, in quality and price.

 Otherwise, if you want to print on 100% rag printmaking paper, colored paper, fabric, or anything else, you are very welcome to bring it to class.